nss-day-cohort-60/rare-client-tenacious-tators/README.md

 ```bash
 npm start
 ```
 5. This will initialize the React app in your browser, but you won't be able to log into the site or access data without running the server side of this project.
-To download and start the server, go to https://github.com/nss-day-cohort-60/django-taters-api and follow the README there.
+To download and start the server, go [HERE](https://github.com/nss-day-cohort-60/django-taters-api) and follow the README there.

 6. Once you are running the server, create a new user, log in to view the site, and test out the features!